 So you “failed” your one-hour glucose test, and now you have to do the dreaded three-hour test?
 Yeah, me, too.
 I have had to do the three-hour test with two of my pregnancies, and it stinks!

 Good luck and remember that taking the test honestly is the best policy.
-If you truly have gestational diabetes, it will be OK, and you will be glad that your doctor is there to make sure that you stay healthy for the next couple of months.
+If you truly have gestational diabetes, you’ll be glad that your doctor is there to help you stay healthy for the next couple of months.